Pierre-Jean De Smet: Mission work in Iowa Territory

 In 1838 and 1839, De Smet helped to establish St. Joseph's Mission in what is now Council Bluffs, Iowa, in Potawatomi territory along the Upper Missouri River.
 These people had moved west from what is now Illinois.
 Taking over the abandoned Council Bluffs Blockhouse at the former United States military fort, De Smet worked primarily with a Potawatomi band led by Billy Caldwell, also known as Sauganash.
 (Of Mohawk and Irish descent, Caldwell was born on what is now the Six Nations Reserve in Ontario.
 He was fluent in English and Mohawk, and some other Indian languages.)
-Among the women responding to Smet's request to serve the Potawatomi people was Rose Philippine Duchesne.
+Among the women responding to Smet's request to serve the Potawatomi people was Sister Rose Philippine Duchesne.

 De Smet was appalled by the murders and brutality resulting from the whiskey trade, which caused much social disruption among the Indian people.
 During this time, he also assisted and supported Joseph Nicollet's efforts at mapping the Upper Midwest.
 De Smet used newly acquired mapping skills to produce the first detailed map of the upper Missouri River valley system, from below the Platte River to the Big Sioux River.
 His map shows the locations of Indian villages and other cultural features, including the wreck of the steamboat Pirate.